pulshr/senior-frontend-developer-challenge/README.md

 ### Instructions to run the solution
 - Clone the repository
-- From the root of the project directory, run npm install and npm run start
+- From the root of the project directory, run npm --force install and npm run start